Get a Temporary New Zealand Bank Account

 How to Close Your New Zealand Bank Account

 Closing your bank account is super easy if you close your account while you’re still in New Zealand.
 First, make sure your bank account has zero balance.
 You can do this by withdrawing the money when you close the account or by transferring your money to another bank account.
 Travellers can find out how to do that in How to Send Money Overseas from a New Zealand Bank Account.
-Or, if you’re sending to Australia, check out our tips in How to Send Money to Australia from New Zealand.
+Or, if you’re sending to Australia, check out our tips on How to Send Money to Australia from New Zealand.

 How to Close Your Bank Account in New Zealand